Key Takeaway

 Don’t let verification disputes jeopardize your ability to recover payment for legitimate medical services.
 The timing requirements are strict, and the consequences of procedural missteps can be severe and permanent.

 Call 516-750-0595 for a free consultation to discuss your no-fault verification challenges.
-With proper legal guidance, you can navigate these complex requirements while protecting your practice’s interests and maintaining your ability to serve no-fault patients throughout Long Island and New York City.
+With proper legal guidance, you can address these complex requirements while protecting your practice’s interests and maintaining your ability to serve no-fault patients throughout Long Island and New York City.

 Related Articles